shuichirokomatsu/plotosaurus/README.md

 ### calling package before use
      library(Soo.plot.base)

+### Dependencies
+     package vioplot : required for function vioplot_list.

 ### functions
-      template1() : This function allows a templated plot in which the legend is nicely placed outside the plot region. pngpdf() : This function generates both png and pdf files for a given plot function.
+      template1 : This function allows a templated plot in which the legend is nicely placed outside the plot region. pngpdf : This function generates both png and pdf files for a given plot function.

-      cumhist() : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram. plot_rainbowlines() : This function generates a single plot with multiple lines of rainbow colors, given a list of matrices(or data frames). vioplot_list() : This function generates a series of violins in one plot, given a list of numeric vectors.
+      cumhist : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram. plot_rainbowlines : This function generates a single plot with multiple lines of rainbow colors, given a list of matrices(or data frames). vioplot_list : This function generates a series of violins in one plot, given a list of numeric vectors.
 It requires package vioplot.